 Under section 21 of the IC Act a consumer is required to disclose every matter known to them that they know to be relevant to the insurer’s decision to accept the risk, or that a reasonable person in the circumstances could be expected to know is relevant to the insurer’s decision.

-The test of what a consumer knows to be relevant to the insurer is often determined by what the insurer indicates is relevant to it by the questions in the proposal/application for insurance.
+What is relevant to disclose is often determined by the questions in the proposal or application for insurance.
 For instance, if the proposal questions a consumer about previous criminal convictions, then the consumer knows that this issue is relevant to the insurer’s decision to accept the risk.

 Under the common law and the IC Act both insurers and policyholders have a duty to act towards each other with the utmost good faith.
 However, section 12 of the IC Act states that this duty of utmost good faith does not place a higher duty on a policyholder in respect to disclosures made to insurers.